THE ADMISSIONS PROCESS

 3. If a student/athlete is accepted at Lincoln, Lincoln Leadership and the student/athlete are then required to meet all of the PIAA Transfer deadlines.
 Lincoln will not accept a student/athlete after a transfer deadline passes.

-5. Why would any parent want send their child to Lincoln?
-Because we have the best Dual Enrollment College program in the Lehigh Valley (see website for College Dual Enrollment).
+5. Why would any parent want to send their child to Lincoln?
+Because we have the best Dual Enrollment College program in the Lehigh Valley (see website for College Dual Enrollment) and because we provide high quality education for each child enrolled.

 6. Lincoln started offering college classes in 2012.
-In the past 2 years, 14 students graduated with an Associate of Arts (2-year) college degree.
-Over 75% of our High School students earned college credits last year (2018-2019).
+Since 2017, 28 students graduated with an Associate of Arts (2-year) college degree.
+Over 75% of our High School students earned college credits.

 Lastly, Lincoln has a 100% graduation rate and college Enrollment rate.
 No other school district can make this claim.

-Lincoln Leadership Academy Charter School is in the top 5% Charter Schools in the United States (US NEWS and World Report).
+Lincoln Leadership Academy Charter School is in the top 5 percentile of all Charter Schools in the United States (US NEWS and World Report), and ranked as one of America's Top High Schools in the United States (US NEWS AND WORLD REPORT, 2017, 2018, 2019, 2020, 2021).